-2. The main players in the real estate market are the landlords, developers, builders, real estate agents, tenants, buyers etc. The activities of the real estate sector encompass the housing and construction sectors also.
+The main players in the real estate market are the landlords, developers, builders, real estate agents, tenants, buyers etc. The activities of the real estate sector encompass the housing and construction sectors also.
 Considerable construction activity is carried on in India by individuals and corporate.
 Public Financial Institutions have come forward to provide very substantial financial assistance in shape of bridge loans and construction loans to Builders and Developers and Home loans to flat Purchasers.
 This financial output has given entirely a new dimension to the construction industry in Mumbai.
-The construction industry is the second largest industry in India after agriculture.
-It accounts for about 11% of India as GDP3.
-The construction industry is set to create more and more housing stock to provide the same to the ultimate users in Mumbai on ownership basis.
-Construction Law ensure planned development and safe building fit for human habitations by providing Master Plan, Zonal Plan, Building Plan, fire safety, electricity, water supply, sewage/drainage Author shall attempt to give only a bird's eve view of the above topics and in the process deal with some important issues of topical interest.
+Construction Law ensure planned development and safe building fit for human habitations by providing Master Plan, Zonal Plan, Building Plan, fire safety, electricity, water supply, sewage/drainage Author shall attempt to give only a bird's eye view of the above topics and in the process deal with some important issues of topical interest.
 The growth curve of Indian economy is at an all time high and contributing to the upswing is the real estate sector in particular.
 Investments in Indian real estate have been strongly taking up over other options for domestic as well as foreign investors.
 As mentioned supra, various laws are involved in the real estate transaction and the Government of India has taken positive initiatives by offering the best in terms of real estate investment, by altering its policies from time to time.
 With better infrastructure and availability of world class facilities, property in Indian prominent.

+III.
+CENTRAL LAWS

-CENTRAL LAWS TRANSFER OF PROPERTY ACT, 1972:
+3.1 TRANSFER OF PROPERTY ACT, 1972:

-2. This is a property law.
+This is a property law.
 The Transfer of Property Act governs the transfer of property by various means.
 Sales, mortgages (other than by way of deposit of title deeds) and exchanges of immovable property are required to be registered by virtue of the Transfer of Property Act.
 Therefore, all the above documents must be in writing and registered.
-Five different ways by which property can be transferred in India: Sale, Mortgage, Lease, Exchange, Gift 4.
+Five different ways by which property can be transferred in India: Sale, Mortgage, Lease, Exchange, Gift.
 The transaction can be affect by written document that may either be transferring an interest or transfer the whole interest that is property in whole to the transferee.
 Transferee is the person in who's favor the interest is created and transferor is the person who is transferring the interest.
 These documents are required to a valid contract in the eyes of law and thus satisfy the provision of contract Act.
-By virtue of the Contract Act^5 and Section 10 in this regard, the agreement to enforce as a contract is required to be between the parties who are competent to contract as mentioned above.
+By virtue of the Contract Act and Section 10 in this regard, the agreement to enforce as a contract is required to be between the parties who are competent to contract as mentioned above.

-3 www.indianconstructionindustry.com/overview
+&lt;sup>3 www.indianconstructionindustry.com/overview

-4 Indian Transfer of Property Act, 1872
+&lt;sup>4 Indian Transfer of Property Act, 1872

-INDIAN CONTRACT ACT, 1872:
+3.2 INDIAN CONTRACT ACT, 1872:

-3. This law deals with the pre-registration process of contract and/or agreement.
+This law deals with the pre-registration process of contract and/or agreement.
 This legislation specifies when a party can be said to have the capacity to contract.
 A contract pertaining to realty can be entered into, among others, by an individual (who is not a minor or of unsound mind), partners of a firm, a corporate body, a trust, a sole corporation, the manager of an undivided family, and a foreigner.
 All the requirements of a valid contract, i.e. competency of parties to contract, consideration, intention to contract and validity under the law of the land must be satisfied.

-INDIAN REGISTRATION ACT, 1908:
+3.3 INDIAN REGISTRATION ACT, 1908: